Kotti/kotti_media/README.rst

 Work in progress
 ================

-``kotti_video`` is considered alpha software, not suitable for use in production environments.
+``kotti_video`` is considered alpha software, not yet suitable for use in production environments.
 The current state of the project is in no way feature complete nor API stable.
 If you really want to use it in your project(s), make sure to pin the exact version in your requirements.
 Not doing so will likely break your project when future releases become available.